-The projection PC1-PC3 explained $62\%$ of the variance.
-In these projection, cluster splitting was driven by the main effects of factors J, B and F (Figures \ref{fig:resSI_PCA}b and \ref{fig:resSI_PCA}e).
-Cluster 5 was separated along the axis of the main effect B, while cluster 2 could be singled out along the axis F, and in opposition to J. This meaning that variables in cluster were affected by the main effect of factor F and not by the main effect of J.
+The PC1-PC3 projection explained $62\%$ of the variance.
+In such a projection, cluster splitting was driven by the main effects of factors J, B and F (Fig. \ref{fig:resSI_PCA}b and \ref{fig:resSI_PCA}e).
+Cluster 5 was separated along the axis of the main effect of factor B, while cluster 2 could be singled out along the axis of the main effect of factor F, and in opposition to the axis of the main effect of factor J. That means that variables in cluster 2 were affected by the main effect of factor F and not by the main effect of factor J.

-The projection PC2-PC3 explained $37.5\%$ of the variance (Figures \ref{fig:resSI_PCA}c and \ref{fig:resSI_PCA}f).
-It allowed a clear discrimination of cluster 5 as well as splitting the other clusters along the axes of the main effects of factors C, D and F.
+The PC2-PC3 projection explained $37.5\%$ of the variance (Figures \ref{fig:resSI_PCA}c and \ref{fig:resSI_PCA}f).
+It made it possible to clearly discriminate cluster 5 as well as splitting the other clusters along the axes of the main effects of factors C, D and F.

-As it can be appreciated in Figure \ref{fig:resSI_PCA}, the total amount of nitrogen in catchment discharge is always placed near the origin.
-This indicates that this variable was equally affected by the the main effects and interactions of each factor appearing in the projections.
+Figure \ref{fig:resSI_PCA} shows that the total amount of $NO_3^-$ discharge at the catchment outlet is always located near the origin of the coordinate system.
+That indicates that this variable was equally affected by the main effects and pairwuise interactions of each factor appearing in the projections.

-Table \ref{tab : synthese_SI} summarizes the results of the cluster analysis and the PCA applied on the ensemble of spatially- and temporally- aggregated outcomes, characterized by their sensitivity indexes.
+Table \ref{tab : synthese_SI} summarizes the results of the cluster analysis and the PCA applied on the ensemble of spatially- and temporally- aggregated outputs, characterized by their sensitivity indices.